jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

 - [Hands on with Registries](Hands-on-with-registries.md)

 ## Let's get started
-1. If you haven't already clone ths repository at https://github.com/jsturtevant/docker-azure-fundamentals-workshop and move into the directory ```docker-azure-fundamentals-workshop\labs\lab1\src\hellodocker```.
+1. If you haven't already, clone the repository at [https://github.com/jsturtevant/docker-azure-fundamentals-workshop](https://github.com/jsturtevant/docker-azure-fundamentals-workshop) and move into the directory ```docker-azure-fundamentals-workshop\labs\lab1\src\hellodocker```.
 You can optionally open the code in VS Code or your favorite editor.

     ```
     $ git clone https://github.com/jsturtevant/docker-azure-fundamentals-workshop.git
     $ cd docker-azure-fundamentals-workshop\labs\lab1\src\hellodocker
     ```

-    This is a simple hello word in ASP.NET.
+    This is a simple hello word in ASP.NET Core.

 2. Add a file in the root of the repository called ```Dockerfile``` (```touch Dockerfile``` or through your editor)